 When a user from a remote zone connects to the local zone, the iRODS server will check with the iCAT in the user's home zone to authenticate the user (confirm their password).
-This works well, as no user passwords have to be exchanged between zones and it is simple and easy to administer.
-But it is secure only if it is actually connecting to the correct host computer.
-And that relies on DNS which can be compromised.
+Passwords are never sent across federated zones, they always remain in their home zone.

-To make this more secure, you can configure some Server Identifiers (SIDs) to cause the iRODS system to authenticate the servers, via something like the iRODS password mechanism (using an MD5 hash).
-These SID passwords should be unique and arbitrary strings, one for each zone.
+To make this more secure, the iRODS system uses Server Identifiers (SIDs) to authenticate the servers, via a similar method as iRODS passwords.
+These SIDs should be unique and arbitrary strings, one for each zone.

 To configure this, add items to the /etc/irods/server.config file.
-'LocalZoneSID' is for the local zone SID, for example:
+'LocalZoneSID' is for servers Within A Zone, for example: